How to buy the best pressure cooker

 Size and materials

 Like electric pressure cookers, stove-top models come in different shapes and sizes, starting at around 1.5 litres for a mini pressure cooker and going up to as much as 12 litres.
 You’ll want to consider how many portions you like to cook as well as how much storage space you have.
+The lockable lids can be quite large to store.

 If you’re prepared to spend more, one of the main things your money will buy is better-quality materials.
 Pricier stove-top pressure cookers are often made of stainless steel instead of aluminium and have a thicker base, making them more durable than cheaper models.
 Some even have a lifetime guarantee.